marceloglacial/iceberg-boilerplate/README.md

 ## Description

-Wordpress boilerplate.
+Iceberg Wordpress Boilerplate.
+A starter kit to new Wordpress projects.

+## Features

-Using Gulp to automate build, minify files, optimize images and browser live reloading.
+- Using Gulp to automate build, minify files, optimize images and browser live reloading.

-Using Bootstrap to grid and compponents.
+- Using Bootstrap to grid and compponents.

-Using jQuery, AnimateCSS and Wow.JS to animations and DOM manipulation.
+- Using jQuery, AnimateCSS and Wow.JS to animations and DOM manipulation.

-Using Sketch to design and favicons.
+- Using Sketch to design and favicons.